-- Our homes and businesses to be dramatically more energy-efficient, with carbon-free heating sources. - 100% clean electricity grid energy and more renewable energy generation within the Holme Valley. - Ending our reliance on fossil-fuelled personal cars, vans and goods vehicles, with more shared transport and fewer journeys. - Healthier lifestyles based on locally grown food, less red meat, more walking & cycling and a sustainable local farming economy
+- Our homes and businesses to be dramatically more energy-efficient, with carbon-free heating sources. - 100% clean electricity grid energy and more renewable energy generation within the Holme Valley. - Ending our reliance on fossil-fuelled personal cars, vans and goods vehicles, with more shared transport and fewer journeys. - Healthier lifestyles based on locally grown food, less red meat, more walking & cycling and a sustainable local farming economy - Significant plenting of woodland, restoration of our peatlands, preservation of green spaces and the maintenance of biodiversity in our flora and fauna. - Working together as community residents, businesses, community organisations and all levels of government to respond to the Climate Emergency.

-OUR 8 POINT ACTION
+OUR 8 POINT ACTION PLAN FOLLOWS